agile-ts/agile/examples/react/multieditor-ts/README.md

 #### 3. Run `npm run dev-publish` at the root of Agile
-As next step we `publish` all AgileTs Packages to our local `yalc` repository, to import them later in our examples, like this one.
+As next step we `publish` all AgileTs Packages to our local `yalc` repository, to import them later in our examples.

 #### 4. Run `npm run install-agile` in this Project
-To run the project we have to install the dependencies, too.
+To run the example we have to install the dependencies of it, too.
-We aren't using `npm install`, because we also want to add the just published AgileTs Packages.
+We aren't using `npm install`, because we want to add the just published AgileTs Packages properly.

 #### 5. Run `npm run dev-push` at the root of Agile
-After 'publishing' the Agile Packages and installing the dependencies of the example, we can push our changes, which we might have made for instance in the core package, to yalc by running this command, All projects having a dependency of the pushed package will receive the changes immediately.
+After 'publishing' the AgileTs Packages and installing the dependencies of the example, we can push our changes, which we might have made for instance in the core package, to yalc by running this command.
+All projects having a dependency of the pushed package will receive the changes immediately.

 ## Good To Know